andreshernandez92/Monitoring-Analytics-Test/README.md

 ### Improvement 9: PromQL Equivalents

-**Problem:** The assessment mentions CloudWalk uses "SQL, PromQL, Ruby and Python."
+**Problem:** The assessment mentions Proctor uses "SQL, PromQL, Ruby and Python."
 PromQL was never mentioned in the original submission.

 **Why it matters:** PromQL (Prometheus Query Language) is the industry standard for metrics-based monitoring in cloud-native environments.
 Demonstrating the ability to translate Z-Score logic into PromQL shows production tool literacy.